Fonta1n3/Plasma/Readme.md

 ### Cost for End Users

-Downloading the Plasma iOS app is **100% free** because it is important that all people around the world have unrestricted access to a private, self sovereign means of using Bitcoin.
+Downloading the Plasma iOS app is **free** because it is important that all people around the world have unrestricted access to a private, self sovereign means of using Bitcoin.
 However, developing and supporting this project is hard work and costs real money.
 Please help support the development of this project!

 * [GitHub Sponsors](https://github.com/sponsors/fonta1n3)